euank/euank.com/_posts/2022-05-01-nixos-bisect.md

 A [virtio commit](https://github.com/torvalds/linux/commit/8d622d21d24803408b256d96463eac4574dcf067)?
 Yup, that definitely sounds believable for network hangs in a VM using the `virtio_net` driver.

 This was great, but it still didn't explain why I could only repro it on that one machine, nor why no one had noticed and fixed it yet.
-My first guess was that the host kernel version mattered (after all, the virtio drivers have a host component, the vhost drivers, too), which seemed easy enough to test.
+The virtio drivers do have a host component too (the vhost drivers), so perhaps the host kernel version matters too?

 Sure enough, running a VM with the above virtio commit on a different host using a similarly old 4.12 kernel finally reproed it on a second machine....